-- The official advising period typically starts in early November (for upcoming spring semester) and early March (for the upcoming fall semester). - However, students are encouraged to meet with their advisor once the official schedule has been posted. - Registration is broken down into 3 sections: priority registration, sophomore registration and freshmen registration. - Registration is open to the student in mid-November and early April. - It is the responsibility of the student to ensure that they are following the suggested program outline and meeting all program requirements for graduation. - Failure to do so may result in extending their program of study. - Once the registration period is opened, registration is on a first come, first served basis.
-Therefore, it is in the best interest of the student to complete their registration as quickly as possible. - If a student has a bursar hold, they would be notified of the hold by the respective department or the advisor.
+- It is the responsibility of the student to ensure they are following the suggested program outline and meeting all program requirements for graduation.
+Failure to do so may result in extending their program of study. - Once the registration period is opened, registration is on a first come, first served basis.
+Therefore, it is in the best interest of the student to complete their registration as quickly as possible. - If a student has a hold on their account, they would be notified of the hold by the respective department or advisor.
 The student must satisfy these holds before proceeding with the registration process.
-Consultation with the advisor may assist on how this can be accomplished - The advisor and students should discuss any current courses where the possibility of not maintaining academic progress may occur. - The advisor and the student must discuss changes to the student's schedule that may occur due to unsatisfactory progress in a course.
-They should also discuss the possible implications to the student's program of study.
-This may include but limited to seeing Financial Aid concerning Student Academic Progress (SAP), extension of the student's program of study, eligibility for internships or clinical assignments, etc. - Students participating in priority registration will be notified by the Registrar of the time and dates for this registration.
+Consultation with the advisor may assist on how this can be accomplished. - The advisor and student should discuss any current courses where the possibility of not obtaining the required grade as per program and college requirements may occur.
+This discussion will include, but is not limited to, changes to the student's upcoming schedule, overall implications to the student's program of study, and potential impact on the student's ability to qualify for financial aid based on Satisfactory Academic Progress (SAP). - Students participating in priority registration will be notified by the Registrar of the time and dates for this registration.
 It is the responsibility of the student to schedule a meeting with their advisor to discuss classes and to register for classes during the allotted timeframe.
-Students who do not comply with these procedures will have to register during the alternative times set for all other students. - The student is responsible to make an appointment with their advisor during the advisor's office hours.
-The student should come to the meeting with a predetermined schedule and degree audit to review and discuss with the advisor for the upcoming semester. - The advisor will review each student's schedule and advise the student on which classes they need to register to meet academic requirements towards graduation. - The advisor will make notes in the student's account as to what classes the student was advised to take.
-This process will release the student from the advisor and allow them to register for classes.
+Students who do not comply with these procedures will have to register during the general registration period set for all students. - The advisor will review each student's progress and recommend classes needed to satisfy program requirements.